howdocom/howdo-slate/source/index.html.md

 ## Founder Feedback
 Founder feedback is the bread and butter of any program that wants to experience continuous improvement.

-[WP IMPORT: BLOCKQUOTE] “One of the things we do is send a survey out to every company asking for anonymous feedback.
+> “One of the things we do is send a survey out to every company asking for anonymous feedback.
 You have no idea how much we read that.
 It’s so infrequent that you get a report card.
 The founders are our customers.
 That feedback is our report card.
 That’s kind of the base for how Y Combinator changes.
 The things that founders think we need to improve are the things we figure out how to improve for the next batch.”
 (Michael Seibel, Presentation (11:00))

 ## Post-Program Startup-Corporate Involvement
 After the accelerator program comes to an end, corporations may want to increase their involvement with promising firms.

-[WP IMPORT: BLOCKQUOTE] “Corporation supports pilot project: Funding the development of innovative solutions and products by startups rather than attempting to do so internally affords corporations the opportunity to explore innovation prospects at a lower cost, in a shorter timeframe, and with fewer risks in relation to the core business.
+> “Corporation supports pilot project: Funding the development of innovative solutions and products by startups rather than attempting to do so internally affords corporations the opportunity to explore innovation prospects at a lower cost, in a shorter timeframe, and with fewer risks in relation to the core business.
 Corporations may develop new products together with startups, explore market opportunities through startups, or solve business challenges via startups’ technology or talent.

-[WP IMPORT: BLOCKQUOTE] Corporation becomes startup customer: Interaction with multiple startups during an accelerator program allows corporations to learn about different solutions to their business challenges.
+> Corporation becomes startup customer: Interaction with multiple startups during an accelerator program allows corporations to learn about different solutions to their business challenges.
 Mutual benefits result if the startup wins the company as a high-profile customer, and the corporation finds a solution to its pain points.
 Working with a large corporation can be an important step for startups to test their product-market fit and scale their operations.

-[WP IMPORT: BLOCKQUOTE] Corporation becomes distribution partner: Channel partnerships can be mutually beneficial in that they provide a joint solution for both the corporation and the startup.
+> Corporation becomes distribution partner: Channel partnerships can be mutually beneficial in that they provide a joint solution for both the corporation and the startup.
 Rather than build out their own distribution networks, startups can thus offer their products through the companies.

-[WP IMPORT: BLOCKQUOTE] Corporation invests in startup: Backing and supporting startups is beneficial for corporations as this provides them–—at lower capital requirement and higher speed compared to internal R&D–—with access to new markets and capabilities.
+> Corporation invests in startup: Backing and supporting startups is beneficial for corporations as this provides them–—at lower capital requirement and higher speed compared to internal R&D–—with access to new markets and capabilities.
 At the same time, startups benefit from favorable terms relative to traditional sources of venture capital.

-[WP IMPORT: BLOCKQUOTE] Corporation acquires startup: Acquiring startups is a quick and impactful way to solve specific business problems and enter new markets (Harrison, Hitt, Hoskisson, & Ireland, 2001).
+> Corporation acquires startup: Acquiring startups is a quick and impactful way to solve specific business problems and enter new markets (Harrison, Hitt, Hoskisson, & Ireland, 2001).
 Rather than time-consuming scouting for individual startups, corporate accelerators allow for the rapid exploration of many startups that could be a target for acquisitions.
 For startups, acquisition is an appealing exit strategy.”
     Thomas Kohler, Study